 - 5.8 In most cases, the Applicants intend that all proceedings which are in train, pending, threatened or in contemplation will continue against the Transferee.
 We would expect to see a standard clause included in the Scheme document to this effect. - 5.9 We want to see that these clauses are not restricted and that they include any future proceedings brought, regardless of whether the Transferor or Transferee are aware of or anticipates them.
+This is partly to avoid any doubt that complaints arising after the transfer in relation to pre-transfer acts and omissions of the transferor can be made against the transferee and taken to the Financial Ombudsman Service.
 Applicants should be aware that it may be necessary to make consequential drafting changes to other parts of the Scheme.
-Examples may include: - References to 'proceedings continued' against the Transferee should include 'or commenced'. - Proceedings described as 'current, threatened or pending' at the transfer date should also include 'or any other claims or complaints which may be brought in the future including those not yet in contemplation' or similar.
+Examples may include: